ElliotBlackstone/automotive-ssd-object-detection/README.md

 # Automotive object detection via a SSD model built from scratch
 In this project, the single shot multibox detector (SSD) model of W. Liu, et al. (see [here](https://link.springer.com/chapter/10.1007/978-3-319-46448-0_2)) is constructed from scratch.
 This model is trained and tested on an automotive focused dataset, but all ideas and code are applicable in other scenarios.
+A high level explanation of how the model works is given in [SSD_explained.ipynb](/SSD_explained.ipynb).

 <!--